100 Frames: Force Majeure

 Swedish director Ruben Östlund’s film Force Majeure garnered substantial critical acclaim upon its release in 2014 for its darkly comic take on family dynamics and gender roles.
 It also happened to be one of the most beautiful films of the year, shot by cinematographer Fredrik Wenzel.
 We feature 100 still images from the film in the issue, accompanied by a essay from writer Alex Witchel.

 Ruben Östlund is a Swedish filmmaker and screenwriter who began his career making skiing films in the 1990s.
-He eventually went on to study at the film school in Gothenburg, graduating in 2001.
-His features include The Guitar Mongoloid (2004), Involuntary (2008), Play (2011), Force Majeure (2014), and The Square (2017), and Triangle of Sadness (2022).
+He studied at the film school in Gothenburg, graduating in 2001.
+His features include The Guitar Mongoloid (2004), Involuntary (2008), Play (2011), Force Majeure (2014), The Square (2017), and Triangle of Sadness (2022).
 Force Majeure was awarded the Jury Prize in the Un Certain Regard section of the 2014 Cannes Film Festival, and The Square received the Palme d’Or at the 2017 Cannes Film Festival.
 Triangle of Sadness received Academy Award nominations for Best Picture, Best Director, and Best Original Screenplay and earned Östlund his second Palme d’Or.
 He was the Jury president of the 2023 Cannes Film Festival.

 Alex Witchel is a writer and critic based in New York City.
 She has been a columnist for The New York Times as well as a staff writer for The New York Times Magazine and Vanity Fair.
 Witchel holds a B.A. from Wheaton College and an M.A. in theater administration from Yale University School of Drama.
 Her books include the novel Me Times Three (2002) and the memoir All Gone (2012).